 I have been an adjunct member of the BSE department for almost 20 years.
 I transitioned from the US Meat Animal Research Center, to join a larger team of engineers and to increase my interaction with students.

 What aspect of working in an educational setting do you enjoy the most?

 I enjoy working with students and seeing them achieve their goals.
 I also very much enjoy seeing a project come to completion.
-As you work on various research projects – you always learn something new.
+As you work on various research projects, you always learn something new.

 What do you consider your greatest achievement?

 This is a hard question for me.
-I have received awards and invitation, and I am honored and humbled by each of them.
-However, greatest achievements are really when you have students and professionals who travel across the world to spend time in my lab to work on projects with me.
+I have received awards and invitations, and I am honored and humbled by each of them.
+However, the greatest achievements are really when you have students and professionals who travel across the world to spend time in my lab to work on projects with me.
 I think that is the true test – when others find your work compelling enough to travel to work with you.

 What is something that most people don't know about you?

 I really enjoy traveling.
 I love to see agriculture in the different places I visit and to try different types of food.

 What is your life like outside of work?